Business LoansSmall Business Lender Reviews

 Medical practice loans

-US Bank offers financing options for dentists, veterinarians and eye care practices.
-You can secure financing for acquiring or buying into an existing practice, refinancing your current practice, or expanding or relocating your current practice.
+U.S. Bank offers financing options for dentists, veterinarians and eye care practices.
+You can secure financing for acquiring or buying into an existing practice, refinancing your current practice or expanding or relocating your current practice.
 Terms and other details vary depending on why you need to borrow.
-For example, terms on refinancing loans can be up to 180 months, while practice expansion loans are capped at 120 months.
+For example, practice expansion loans are capped at 180 months, and commercial real estate loans can have terms up to 300 months.
 For all practice loans, you’ll need to apply directly with a banker.

 Required documents